NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Agents of Edgewatch/Daemonic Rumormonger.md

     desc: " (poison) **Saving Throw** DC 38 Fortitude check\n\n**Maximum Duration** 4 rounds\n\n**Stage 1** 3d6 poison damage and [[Conditions/Clumsy|Clumsy 2]] (1 round)\n\n**Stage 2** 6d6 poison damage and [[Conditions/Confused|Confused]] (1 round)"

   - name: "Breath of Lies"
-    desc: "`pf2:2` (acid,magical,poison) The Daemonic Rumormonger breathes a torrent of acidic sand and poisoned ink in an @Template[line|distance:80], dealing 6d12 acid damage and 6d12 poison damage and exposing victims to his black ink delirium.\n\nHe can't use Breath of Lies again for 1d4 rounds."
+    desc: "`pf2:2` (acid,magical,poison) The Daemonic Rumormonger breathes a torrent of acidic sand and poisoned ink in an 80-foot line, dealing 6d12 acid damage and 6d12 poison damage and exposing victims to his black ink delirium.\n\nHe can't use Breath of Lies again for 1d4 rounds."

   - name: "Whirling Slashes"
     desc: "`pf2:2`  The Daemonic Rumormonger Strides up to his Speed.
 He can make up to three claw Strikes, each against a different target, at any points during this Stride.
 His multiple attack penalty applies as usual."